yuno-payments/yuno-sdk-flutter/README.md

 <br>

+> **⚠️ Open Source Project Notice**
+>
+> This is an open source project related to YUNO.
+Support is provided by the community, not by YUNO directly.
+For community support, please open an issue in this repository.

 This repository contains the Yuno Flutter SDK, which enables seamless payment integration in Flutter applications for both Android and iOS platforms.

 ## 📦 Packages